simplyzaki/docker-images/precise-cassandra-titan/README.md

 - $JAVA_HOME = /usr/lib/jvm/java-7-oracle

 ### Issues
 Rexster DogHouse console dispalys cant load graphs error.
+This issue can be fixing by mapping the host and guest port to 8182, as doghouse doesn't work behind proxy.